-You may be restricted from having a grill inside a screened porch due to local laws.
+You may be restricted from grilling under a porch due to local laws.
 Some municipalities have local ordinances and regulations that forbid grilling under a covered patio or on a screened-in porch.
 Make sure you’re familiar with the regulations in your area.

-Using a Charcoal grill under a covered patio or porch
+Using Charcoal grill under covered patio or porch

 A charcoal grill is a very useful and relatively inexpensive outdoor cooking tool.
 Your charcoal grill should never be used in an enclosed area such as under a porch or patio.

-Charcoal stains are difficult to remove and it leaves behind a strong scent.
+Charcoal stains are difficult to remove and they leave behind a strong scent.
 The charcoal grill also tends to burn very fiercely.

 When left in an enclosed area, the coals of the grill may start to consume more oxygen.
 Be aware that doing this can become quite dangerous for people who are grilling near the smoke.